 The Martin Hayes Quartet expands on many of the musical ideas pursued by Martin in his longstanding partnership with Dennis Cahill.
 The melody still remains central but now with an added range of sonic possibilities provided by the bass clarinet and viola d'amore.
 The addition of these instruments creates an added aural texture and amplifies the rhythmic possibilities while also allowing a larger role for improvisation.
 Both Doug and Liz bring a wealth of musical experience that contributes to the spacious, rich arrangements of the Quartet.

-*Sign up to our mailing list for information on release date and advance ordering.
+*Sign up to our mailing list for touring information and information on future releases.

 Doug Wieselman (Bass Clarinet) – has worked as composer, arranger and musician with a variety of artists in different fields – in theater - with director Robert Woodruff and the Flying Karamazov Brothers, in dance with Jerome Robbins and Paul Taylor, and as musician with Victoria Williams, Robin Holcomb, Wayne Horvitz, Lou Reed, Tricky, Anthony Coleman, Laurie Anderson, Syd Straw, Steven Bernstein, Joan as PoliceWoman & John Lurie, among many others.
 He is currently composing music for the animated Nickelodeon show "The Backyardigans" in association with Evan Lurie.